-Teaching Tai Chi and other Internal Arts puts members in a position of trust in relation to their students, customers, and the public who rely on them to act in a professional manner.
+Teaching Tai Chi Internal Arts (such as Tai Chi Chuan, Baguazhang, Xingyiquan, Qigong etc) puts members in a position of trust in relation to their students, customers, and the public who rely on them to act in a professional manner.
 The Tai Chi Union for Great Britain C.I.C.
 (Union) has a responsibility to maintain standards.